 Lesson for School Groups

-Lesson Topics: All programs include an interactive lesson to introduce the chosen topic, real natural history specimens, and a scavenger hunt in the museum gallery.
+Lesson Topics: All programs include an interactive lesson to introduce the chosen topic (35-45 minutes), real natural history specimens, and a scavenger hunt in the museum gallery.

 - Animal Adaptations: How do animals survive in their habitats?
-From camouflage to mimicry, learn how animals stay healthy and strong in many different environments.
+From camouflage to mimicry, learn how animals adapt to live in many different environments.

-- Food Chains: Who eats whom is the name of the game!
+- Food Chains: Who eats whom and how is it all related?
 See how plants and animals fit into a variety of different food chains.

 - Pollinator Power!
-Have you ever thought about how important flowers are?
+Why are flowers so important to us?
 Learn about different animal pollinators and their impact on our lives.

-- Rocks & Minerals: What exactly is a rock?
-What is a mineral?
+- Rocks & Minerals: Why is knowing about rocks important?
 Learn about how rocks form and some of the special properties of minerals.

-- Skeletons: Examine and compare a variety of animal skeletons while learning how endo- and exo-skeletons of different animals provide support, protection, and movement.
+- Skeletons: What do animal bones look like?
+Learn how endo- and exo-skeletons of different animals provide support, protection, and movement.

-- Urban Ecology: Discover Philadelphia’s wild side!
-Learn how many animals make the city their home.
-Grades 4 and up.
+- Urban Ecology: Is Philadelphia an ecosystem?
+Learn how many animals make the city their home and how we coexist in the concrete jungle.